vg-lab/prefr/README.md

 framework providing the functionality for creating, managing and rendering particles within several environments.
 PReFr allows to deploy particle systems with low effort by simply using the provided modules.

-There are basic implementations for all involved modules as well as two renderers (OpenGL and OpenSceneGraph 3.2) that can be easily reimplemented for different behaviors.
-A basic multi-core implementation based on OpenMP is also provided.
+There are basic implementations for all involved modules as well as an OpenGL renderer that can be easily reimplemented for different behaviors.
+A complete multi-core implementation based on OpenMP is also provided for improving performance.

 ## Dependencies

 ### Strong dependences:

 * OpenGL
 * GLEW
 * GLM
 * Boost
+* ReTo (*)

+(*) Note: These dependencies will be automatically downloaded and compiled with the project.

 ### Weak dependences
-* ReTo: external camera and shaders handling.

 * OpenMP: multi-core functioning.
 * GLUT: OpenGL example.
-* OpenSceneGraph (v3.2): OpenSceneGraph functionality.
+* Eigen3: full ReTo compatibility
 * CUDA/CUDA Thrust!: WIP.

 ## Building

-PReFr has been succesfully built and used on Ubuntu 14.04/16.04, Mac OSX Yosemite and Windows 7/8 (Visual Studio 2013 Win64).
+PReFr has been succesfully built with GCC 6 and used on Ubuntu 14.04/16.04, Mac OSX Yosemite and Windows 7/8 (Visual Studio 2013 Win64).
 The following steps should be enough to build it: